Humane-Documentation/Spree/business_logic/shipping.md

 `spree_active_shipping` extension uses `active_shipping` gem to interface with carrier APIs such as USPS, Fedex and UPS to provide Spree-compatible calculators for the different delivery services of those carriers.
 More at https://github.com/spree/spree_active_shipping

+> There are a few extensions which provide additional shipping methods, including support for fees imposed by common carriers, bulk orders, etc.

 ## *Customization Tips*